-The sky had just cleared from a light spring shower as I arrived at this West Hollywood hideaway ~ leaves were glistening, door handles wet & the LA sun shining through the trees, all created a strong sense of romanticism.
+The sky had just cleared from a light spring shower and as I walked into this West Hollywood hideaway, the glistening leaves, the wet iron door handles & the LA sun shining through the trees, all created a strong sense of romanticism.
 I don’t think my introduction to The Charlie, could have been any more perfect.

-Each room & bungalow has the name of a celebrity that once resided in them; I’m not sure which famous Dylan my room is referring to but some of the other rooms have slightly more obvious names ~ names that include the likes of Marilyn, Valentino, Gregory & of course, Charlie.
+I’m not too sure which famous Dylan my room is named after but some of the other rooms have slightly more obvious names ~ including the likes of Marilyn, Valentino, Gregory & of course, Charlie.

 Now Charlie Chaplin didn’t just reside in his namesake bungalow, he actually owned the whole property around the 1930s.
-I feel hum of excitement when I think of all of the crazy & incredible things that must have happened on these grounds.
-The parties, the meetings, the sordid romances ~ this perfectly hidden but so central place had some of the greatest stars that ever lived stay there & it’s definitely one of the reasons The Charlie is so special ~ well, at least to me.
+I felt a hum of excitement thinking about of all of the crazy & incredible things that must have happened on these grounds.
+The parties, the meetings, the sordid romances ~ this perfectly hidden but so central place had some of the greatest stars that ever lived, stay there & it’s definitely one of the reasons The Charlie is so special ~ well, at least to me.

-Naturally different room levels warrant different costings ~ when I stayed in the Dylan (which is categorised as one of the smaller rooms) it was around £200 per night but what I’ve come to know is that prices hugely differ depending on when you go & their capacity, sure this is a basic statement but what I’m trying to say is you could get a really great deal, I recently went to book The Charlie Bungalow (one of their bigger rooms) and I saw it for £280 on Tablet Hotels when it’s usually £450..
+Naturally different room levels have different associated costs ~ when I stayed in the Dylan (which is categorised as one of the smaller rooms) it was around £200 per night but what I’ve come to know is that prices hugely differ depending on when you go & their capacity, sure this is a basic statement but what I’m trying to say is you could get a really great deal.
+I recently went to book The Charlie Bungalow (one of their bigger rooms) and I saw it for £280 on Tablet Hotels when it’s usually £450..

-They fully stock the fridge with drinks & theres a basket filled with cookies, crisps etc. The prices weren’t scary hotel prices so I actually went through quite a few things & discovered/fell in love with Martinelli’s Apple Juice during my first visit a few years back.
-Besides this, there’s no on-site catering, but you’re in the heart of West Hollywood, so you have options, plus theres a fully functioning kitchen so there was a lot of pasta making whilst I was there.
+They fully stock the fridge with drinks & there is a basket filled with cookies, crisps etc. The prices weren’t the usual “scary hotel” prices, so I actually went through quite a few things & discovered/fell in love with Martinelli’s Apple Juice during my first visit a few years back.
+Besides this, there’s no on-site catering, but you’re in the heart of West Hollywood, so you have options, plus theres a fully functioning kitchen, so there was a lot of pasta making whilst I was there.

 If you know LA, you’ll know walking around is a rarity but with West Hollywood there are a lot more pavements and cool places near by, so its actually one of the best places to stay if you want to explore a little on foot, with the likes of Melrose Place just being a 10 minute walk away.

-• Though I love booking with Tablet, The Charlie is one of those hotels that actually has some great deals & advantages when you book with them, like late check-out’s & free parking, so I’d check their rates directly when booking – this is something I rarely suggest with hotels!
+• Though I love booking with Tablet, The Charlie is one of those hotels that actually has some great deals & advantages when you book with them directly, like late check-out’s & free parking, so I’d check their rates directly when booking – this is something I rarely suggest with hotels.

 • Either before or during your trip, do some grocery shopping & have home-cooking filled night.
 The kitchen has all of the essentials you need and it’s quite nice staying in a old Hollywood bungalow enjoying a home cooked meal.

-• The roof deck, though directly outside of the Valentino room, is actually communal, so make use of the night usually sun filled open space!
+• The roof deck, though directly outside of the Valentino room, is actually communal, so make use of the usually sun filled, open space!